kshitijreal/kshitijreal.github.io/_pages/about.md

 ### Performance Metrics

-We used a variety of metrics to evaluate the models, tailored to each task.
-For classification tasks like property prediction, we used accuracy and F1 score.
-For text generation tasks like molecule captioning, we used BLEU, exact match, and other natural language processing metrics.
-These metrics helped us assess both the qualitative and quantitative performance of the LLMs.
+A variety of metrics were used to evaluate the models, tailored to each task.
+For classification tasks like property prediction, accuracy and F1 score were used.
+For text generation tasks like molecule captioning, BLEU, exact match, and other natural language processing metrics were applied.
+These metrics helped assess both the qualitative and quantitative performance of the LLMs.

 ### Key Findings